 Membership in IVP provides each local organization with access to organizing, leadership and staff development, research, staff recruitment, and fund-raising expertise far beyond what is available at the local level alone.
 On behalf of its current member groups, IVP also actively develops new organizing and development strategies, as well as organizing new IVP member groups in New England.

-IVP communities include the cities and communities of Lowell, Lawrence, Pittsfield, and Springfield Massachusetts; Waterbury, Connecticut; Providence, Pawtucket and Central Falls, Rhode Island; Lebanon and Claremont, New Hampshire; Waterville, Augusta, and Skowhegan, Maine; White River Junction and Springfield, Vermont.
+IVP communities include the cities and communities of Lowell, Lawrence, Springfield, Pittsfield, and Great Barrington, Massachusetts; Waterbury, Connecticut; Providence, Rhode Island; Lebanon and Claremont, New Hampshire; Waterville, Augusta, and Skowhegan, Maine; White River Junction and Springfield, Vermont.

 Our communities face a hollowing out of the middle class and a new concentration of the poor, including thousands of new immigrants and refugees.
 Most of our communities have suffered from the loss of union-represented skilled manufacturing jobs, vital public services, and private investment.
 With the loss of these resources these communities often lose their next generation of talented young people moving away to find work.